Howa Type 64: History

 Roughly a decade after the creation of the Japanese Self Defense Forces, the Defense Agency decided to make a domestically designed and manufactured main battle rifle to replace the aging M1 Garand rifles that had been given to them by the United States.

 It was developed by Howa Heavy Industries and eventually was produced in large numbers beginning in 1964 under the direction of General Kenzo Iwashita, who had a hand in designing the rifle.
 The Type 64 was given official trademark rights in 1964 on behalf of Howa with the rights granted in 1966.

 Production was completed in 1988.
 As of 2020, the patent trademark has officially expired.

 When compared to the M14 rifle for testing purposes, it was found to be superior in practical accuracy, likely because its rate of fire and recoil (from special reduced powder charge 7.62 NATO ammunition) were lower.
-However, it has had consistent problems during its service life due to its reportedly overcomplicated construction and is plagued by a false (yet pervasive) reputation for shedding parts during field use and overall unreliability.
+However, it has had consistent problems during its service life due to its reportedly overcomplicated construction and is plagued by a false reputation for shedding parts during field use and overall unreliability.

+The JSDF adopted the Type 64 in 1964.
+Some were provided to the SAP for use as DMRs when the first units were stood up.